samglover/client-power-tools/readme.txt

 == Description ==

 Client Power Tools is built for independent contractors, consultants, and professionals.
-Give your clients a dashboard where they can check on the status of their project and communicate with you—right on your own website!
+Give your clients a dashboard where they can check on the status of their project, access information and resources in your clients-only knowledge base, and communicate with you—right on your own website!

-#### Front-End Onboarding & Login
+### Front-End Onboarding & Login

 All client interactions happen on the front end of your website, with clean modal forms for logging in and setting or changing passwords.
+Client Power Tools will simply blend in with most themes.

-Clients are blocked from the WordPress admin and the default login page.
+Clients are redirected away from the WordPress admin backend and the default WordPress login form.

-#### The Client Dashboard
+### The Client Dashboard

 Clients can log in to their dashboard on your website at any time.

-The dashboard itself is a WordPress page, so you can add it to your menus like any other page.
-Or you can include the link anywhere else, like your email newsletters.
+The dashboard uses regular WordPress pages that you can add to your menus just like any other page.
+Or you can include the link anywhere you need to, like your blog posts, email newsletters, etc. The only difference is that the client dashboard is only visible to logged-in clients.

 You can change the name or permalink of the page, or select a different page entirely.

+### Modules

+Each module can be enabled or disabled independently of the rest.

 #### Status Update Request Button Module